-Thirteen courses are offered to students that include team and individual sport, as well as leisure and lifetime activities.
+Activities are offered to students that include team and individual sport, as well as leisure and lifetime activities.
 Students select a minimum of ten courses to attend during the school year.
 Each course is one to four days in length.
 Physical Fitness is required of all students once a week.
 Students are assessed on body fat percentage, cardiovascular endurance, strength, and flexibility.
 The fitness program is geared to individual fitness levels.
 The following courses are offered:

-Dance (required 9th-12th) CPR (required 9th-12th) Archery Cycling Golf Roller Skating Cross Country Skiing Scuba/Snorkeling Bowling
+Orienteering Pickleball Table Tennis Badminton Golf Canoeing Cross Country Skiing Scuba/Snorkeling Dance (required 9th-12th) CPR (required 9th-12th) Archery Cycling Bowling Roller Skating Fishing/Ice Fishing Volleyball